Kim Zolciak-Biermann's 4-Year-Old Son Hospitalized After Dog Bite

 "My husband, our daughters, Kj, Tracey, his nanny, Michael Beck and everyone close to us all pulled together and held each other up," she said.
 "Kash was in the operating room for a couple hours and now we are praying for a quick speedy recovery."

-Kim and Troy are also parents to son KJ, 5, twins Kaia and Kane, 3, and her daughters Brielle, 20, and Ariana, 15.
+Kim and Kroy are also parents to son KJ, 5, twins Kaia and Kane, 3, and her daughters Brielle, 20, and Ariana, 15.

 Kim did not identify the dog who attached her son.
 Their family has a rescue mutt named Sinn.